BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 Below I discuss the main points of each and introduce use of the **SQL language** in the context of the **sqlite3** database management program.
 This document contains the following sections:

-- `1 Database Design`_
+- `Database Design`_
-- `2 Adding Data`_
+- `Adding Data`_
-- `3 Querying Data`_
+- `Querying Data`_

 During the workshop we'll work on the following tasks_.

-`1 Database Design`_

-`2 Adding Data`_

-`3 Querying Data`_

 ---------------------
 1 Database Design
 ---------------------

-Relational databases, the most common type, are designed around entities and relationships between entities.
+**Relational databases**, the most common type, are designed around **entities** and **relationships** between entities.
 Database design deals with these.

-For example, a movie database might contain information on movies and actors.
+For example, a **movie database** might contain information on **movies** and **actors**.
 These are entities.
-The relationship that ties certain actors to certain movies can be called the cast.
+The relationship that ties certain actors to certain movies can be called the **cast**.
 The figure below is part of the design of such a database.
-In it, the rectangles are entities and the diamond is a relationship.
+In it, the **rectangles are entities** and the **diamond is a relationship**.
 The lines connect the entities to the relationship.

 .. image:: movies.actors.cast.er.diagram.png
-    :width: 500px
+    :width: 400px
     :align: center
-    :height: 100px
+    :height: 80px

-Relational databases consist of tables of data.
-Each table consists of rows.
-In an entity table, each row contains data about one instance of that entity.
+Relational databases consist of **tables of data**.
+Each table consists of **rows**.
+In an **entity table**, each row contains data about one instance of that entity.
 For example, in a movie table, each row has information about one movie.
 The following is a description of a table to hold movie data written is SQL.
 This description is used to create the movie table.

 .. code:: SQL